ScioShield/Tartarus/README.md

 ## Licenses
 **YOU ARE RESPONSIBLE FOR ENSURING YOU COMPLY WITH ALL APPLICABLE LICENSES, LOCAL AND/OR INTERNATIONAL LAW(S)!**
 All licenses are valid at the time of commit !
-- All original work in this project is licensed under [The Unlicense](https://github.com/ScioShield/Tartarus/blob/master/LICENSE.md)
+- All original work in this project (except the Sigma Rules) is licensed under [The Unlicense](https://github.com/ScioShield/Tartarus/blob/master/LICENSE.md)
 - Vagrant is licensed under [Business Source License 1.1](https://github.com/hashicorp/vagrant/blob/main/LICENSE)
 - VirtualBox is licensed under [The GNU General Public License (GPL) Version 3](https://www.virtualbox.org/wiki/GPLv3)
 - Rocky Linux is licensed under [BSD 3-Clause](https://rockylinux.org/legal/licensing)